teague0/batsWind/README.md

 # batsWind
-Summaries of bat-wind interaction and intervention
+Summaries of bat-wind interaction and intervention, as well as a demo plot of Vestas turbine size and power output.

+Publication list is the result of a literature search on Clarivate on 2023-10-03 using the terms bat AND wind AND turbine that could be found anywhere in the reference.